httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following examples show how representation metadata, payload transformations and method impacts on the message and payload body.
+When the payload body contains non-printable characters (eg. when it is compressed) it is shown as base64 encoded.

 Here is a gzip-compressed json object